-- 1. Application for admission to NURS 1314 Nursing Concepts for the Career Ladder Student is open to Licensed Practical Nurses with an active, current, unencumbered Oklahoma or multi-state license and Paramedics who hold an active, unencumbered, National Registry Certification and/or Oklahoma license. - 2.
-The applicant must have: - a.
-Been officially admitted to OSU-OKC. - b.
-A GPA of 2.5 or higher in courses required for the Nurse Science degree. - c.
-Met all criteria for admission to the nursing program. - d.
-Submitted all college transcripts. - e.
-Successfully completed the appropriate HESI mobility exam. - i.
-Licensed Practical Nurses (LPN/LVN): achieved a minimum score of 750 on the HESI mobility exam. - ii.
-Paramedics: achieved a minimum score of 700 on the HESI mobility exam - iii.
-Note: The HESI mobility exam may be taken two times per application cycle, with 4 weeks between attempts, not to exceed 4 times a year. - f.
-Completed the following courses with a grade of "C" or higher: - i.
-ENGL 1113 Freshman Composition I - ii.
-PSYC 1113 Introduction to Psychology - iii.
-PSYC 1113 Lifespan Human Development - iv.
-NSCI 1113 Introduction to Nutrition - v.
-CHEM 1154 General, Organic, & Biochemistry - g.
-Completed or concurrent enrollment in: - i.
-PSIO 2314 Human Physiology - ii.
-ENGL 1213 English Composition II - h.
-Provided proof of active, unencumbered, LPN or Paramedic state license. - 3.
-Application materials must be completed and returned to the Nurse Science Department by established deadlines. - 4.
-Applicants who are accepted into the Career Ladder program, and who do not enroll in the semester for which they are accepted, must reapply. - 5.
-Re-enrollment into NURS 1314 is limited to one time only.
+- 1. Application for admission to NURS 1314 Nursing Concepts for the Career Ladder Student is open to Licensed Practical Nurses with an active, current, unencumbered Oklahoma or multi-state license and Paramedics who hold an active, unencumbered, National Registry Certification and/or Oklahoma license.

+- 2. The applicant must have:

+- a.
+Been officially admitted to OSU-OKC.

+- b.
+A GPA of 2.5 or higher in courses required for the Nurse Science degree.

+- i.
+Note: While the OSU-OKC Nurse Science Program only gives points for the GPA of the classes necessary for the degree, students must maintain an overall GPA of 2.0 or higher to graduate (Refer to NSP 03.04, OSU-OKC Catalog, OSRHE Policy 3.15.3, A.).

+- c.
+Met all criteria for admission to the nursing program.

+- d.
+Submitted all college transcripts.

+- e.
+Completed the following courses with a grade of "C" or higher:

+- i.
+ENGL 1113 Freshman Composition I

+- ii.
+BIOL 2214 Human Anatomy

+- iii.
+PSYC 1113 Introduction to Psychology

+- iv.
+PSYC 1113 Lifespan Human Development

+- v.
+NSCI 1113 Introduction to Nutrition

+- vi.
+CHEM 1154 General, Organic, & Biochemistry

+- f.
+Completed or concurrent enrollment in:

+- i.
+PSIO 2314 Human Physiology

+- ii.
+ENGL 1213 English Composition II

+- g.
+Provided proof of active, unencumbered, LPN or Paramedic state license.

+- 3. Application materials must be completed and returned to the Nurse Science Department by established deadlines.

+- 4. Applicants who are accepted into the Career Ladder program, and who do not enroll in the semester for which they are accepted, must reapply.

+- 5. Re-enrollment into NURS 1314 is limited to one time only.